wgao19/sharing-talks/README.md

 Beginning of this year, our team officially sponsors us to go to conferences with half coverage.
 You will need manager's approval so email your team lead to apply.

 ![](http://projectchangeonelife.org/catshelter/wp-content/uploads/2018/03/sponsor_me_banner_2018.gif)

 So I was like, company sponsored 🧗🏻‍?
-I literally started looking for those places that I've never been to
+I literally started looking for those places that I've never been to.

 ### Conference Line-Ups